isblab/prism/README.md

 ## Tips to improve the usability of PrISM output

--Increase the voxel size if you are out of memory or if computation takes a lot of time.
+- Increase the voxel size if you are out of memory or if computation takes a lot of time.
--Increase the 'n_breaks' parameter if memory consumption is high.
+- Increase the 'n_breaks' parameter if memory consumption is high.
 However, this will increase the time.
--Use selection mode in sampcon if there is a region fixed while sampling.
+- Use selection mode in sampcon if there is a region fixed while sampling.
 This avoids having to calculate patches on the fixed region
--For multi-scale systems use the coarsest resolution in sampcon to speed up calculations
+- For multi-scale systems use the coarsest resolution in sampcon to speed up calculations